-As said, Clapton’s Les Paul that he used with John Mayall and the Bluesbreakers gets stolen sometime during the early Cream rehearsals, and for a brief period of time he uses a borrowed Les Paul with a Bigsby tremolo – as seen at the Windsor Jazz and Blues Festival.
+That same Les Paul, that Eric used with John Mayall and the Bluesbreakers, got stolen sometime during the early Cream rehearsals.
+So, for a brief period of time, Clapton used a borrowed Les Paul with a Bigsby tremolo – as seen at the Windsor Jazz and Blues Festival.
 As he obviously needed a guitar of his own, preferably something that would sound as close as possible to the stolen one, Clapton contacted Andy Summers:

 Dating the Summers burst